BabylonJS/Documentation/content/communityExtensions/Unity/Intro.md

 The toolkit provided abstract base class **Editor Script Component** is the only supported script component that will be exported.
 All other non supported components will be ignored.
 The pre built toolkit components and your [Custom Script Components](01_ScriptComponents) are all derived from the base editor script component class and will be included in the exported scene.

 Native JavaScript Libraries (renamed to .bjs) that are included anywhere in the **Assets** folder will be packaged up and included in your project script file.
-This allow easy packaging of third-party script packages.
+This allows easy packaging of third-party script packages.
 TypeScript definition files are supported by most IDE and should also be included for auto complete usage in your game project development.

 ### Supported Unity Features